 The assertion that one entity is an occurrent part of a second entity means simply that both are occurrents and that the first is a part of the second.
 The sum of processes taking place in your upper body during the course of your life is a proper continuant part of the sum of all processes taking place in your whole body during the same interval of time.
 There is however a narrower relation which holds between one occurrent and another when the former is exactly the restriction of the latter to a temporal region that is a proper part of the temporal region occupied by the latter.
 What it is for one entity to be a temporal part of a second entity is defined above.

+The problem of process measurement data

-3.1.2.2 The Problem of Process Measurement Data delete (ii)Process measurements, and processes of measurement, and measurement data, do not, strictly speaking, fall within the province of a formal ontology such as BFO.
+Process measurements, and processes of measurement, and measurement data, do not, strictly speaking, fall within the province of a formal ontology such as BFO.
 However, it is of value to explore what happens when BFO is used to annotate the results of measurements of qualities.
 In a typical case, for example the measurement of your height, the following elements can be distinguished:

 the BFO:object that is you,

 the BFO:quality that is your height,

 the BFO:two-dimensional spatial region that is the distance from the top of your head to the base of your feet that is measured when we measure your height,

 The result of this measurement is referred to by means of

-the BFO:generically dependent continuant expression: ‘1.7 m tall’.
+the IAO:scalar measurement datum: ‘1.7 m tall’.

 Each item on this list is unproblematically identifiable as instantiating a BFO category.
-(4) is an information artifact, for instance a record in some file on your laptop.
-The record is said to be ‘generically dependent’ upon its bearer, since it can be transferred to another laptop through a process of exact copying.
+(4) is an data item, for instance a record in some file on your laptop.
+The data item is said to be ‘generically dependent’ upon its bearer, since it can be transferred to another laptop through a process of exact copying.
 The temperature of your laptop, in contrast, is specifically dependent on the laptop, since the temperature of a material entity (the temperature trope, this specific instance of the universal temperature), cannot migrate to another material entity.

 When attempts were made to develop a corresponding analysis in BFO terms of the data resulting from measurements of processes, however, then a problem arises.
 In the case of a body moving with constant speed, for example, we can here distinguish at least the following elements: